Funding

 Intergenerational Funding Opportunities

 Walmart’s Spark Good Local Grants aim to address the unique needs of the communities where Walmart operates in the United States.
 Grants are provided to organizations that operate locally and directly benefit the service area of local facilities in U.S. communities where Walmart stores, Sam’s Clubs, and distribution centers are located.
 Grants support a variety of organizations, such as animal shelters, elder services, and community clean-up projects.
 Eligible applicants include 501(c)(3) nonprofit organizations; state or local government entities, including law enforcement or fire departments; K-12 public or nonprofit private schools, charter schools, and higher education institutions; and churches or other faith-based organizations with a proposed project that benefits the community at large, such as food pantries, soup kitchens, and clothing closets.
-Applications are accepted quarterly during the following periods: May 1 to July 15, August 1 to October 15, and November 1 to December 31, 2024.
+Applications are accepted quarterly during the following period: November 1 to December 31, 2024.
 Learn more.

 If you have—or know of—any intergenerational funding opportunities, please send them to gu@gu.org.